ansible/community-docs/steering_committee_guidelines.rst

 -  Interested members who wouldn’t mind to be a chairperson will inform a person responsible for arranging the election about that.
 -  Conduct anonymous voting somewhere.
--  Announcement the result internally and publicly announce the elected candidate.
+-  Internally and publicly announce the elected candidate.